FPCC: Fast Point Cloud Clustering based Instance Segmentation for Industrial Bin-picking: Method

 \subsubsection{Valid distance matrix}

 The valid distance matrix $D_V \in \mathbb{R}^{N\times N}$ is a binary matrix in which each element is 0 or 1.
 The purpose of introducing $D_V$ is to make the network focus on distinguishing whether point pairs within a certain Euclidean distance belong to the same instance or not.
 In the inference phase, points are clustered based on the feature distance and the Euclidean distance of the point pair at the same time.
 If the Euclidean distance of two points exceeds twice the maximum distance $d_{\rm{max}}$, the two points cannot belong to the same instance.
-Therefore, we ignore these point pairs so that they do not contribute to the loss.
-An element of $D_V$ is expressed by
+Therefore, we ignore these point pairs with too far distance so that they do not contribute to the loss.
+The $(i,j)$-th element of $D_V$ is defined by

-~\\ where $d_{V(i,j)}$ is the $(i,j)$-th element of $D_V$ and indicates whether the Euclidean distance between point $p_i$ and $p_j$ is within a reasonable range or not.
+(\ref{eq:vdm}) indicates whether the Euclidean distance between point $p_i$ and $p_j$ is within a reasonable range or not.